RadoslavSheytanov/Radoslavsheytanov/README.md

 <sub>✦ &nbsp; read &nbsp; ✦ &nbsp; break &nbsp; ✦ &nbsp; build &nbsp; ✦ &nbsp; read &nbsp; ✦ &nbsp; break &nbsp; ✦ &nbsp; build &nbsp; ✦</sub>

 <sub>*A tell is the thing you give away without meaning to.
-I find it — in a person, in a system — and I build with what I learn.*</sub>
+I find it, in a person or in a system, and I build with what I learn.*</sub>

 </div>